eiroca/awesome-list/Apple2.md

 *  [Apple-II-System-Masters](https://github.com/cmosher01/Apple-II-System-Masters) Collection of System Master disk images for the Apple ][ series computers
 *  [apple-II-videos](https://github.com/frankmilliron/apple-II-videos) Full-speed lores video playback on the Apple II-series computers
 *  [bunzip2](https://github.com/sheumann/bunzip2) Bzip2 decompressor for GNO
+*  [Davex](https://github.com/david-schmidt/Davex) Davex is a command-line shell for the Apple II family of computers.
+Davex runs on ProDOS 8, and a subset of functionality is ported to SOS
 *  [delhndlr](https://github.com/gungwald/delhndlr) Makes the Delete key work as expected on an Apple II in ProDOS BASIC.SYSTEM
 *  [dict](https://github.com/ksherlock/dict) IIgs dict (RFC 2229) client
 *  [dmake](https://github.com/sheumann/dmake) Make tool for GNO